renpy/renpy/sphinx/source/screens.rst

    be used instead of ``"tablet"``.)

 ``"phone"``
-   Defined on touchscren-based devices where the diagonal size of the screen is less than 6 inches.
+   Defined on touchscreen-based devices where the diagonal size of the screen is less than 6 inches.
 On such a small device, it's important to make buttons large enough a user can easily choose them.
 (In general, ``"small"`` should be used instead of ``"phone"``.)